mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 ### `user`

 Username used by the monitor to connect to the backend servers.
-If a server defines the `monitoruser` parameter, that value will be used instead of the default `user` of the monitor.
+If a server defines the `monitoruser` parameter, that value will be used instead.

 ### `password`

 Password for the user defined with the `user` parameter.
-If a server defines the `monitorpw` parameter, that value will be used instead of the default `password` of the monitor.
+If a server defines the `monitorpw` parameter, that value will be used instead.

 ### `monitor_interval`